 Scope and Reporting.
 The Library also prohibits repeated and unwelcome physical, visual, written, or spoken conduct by either a supervisor or any fellow employee that substantially interferes with an individual's work performance or creates what a reasonable person would consider to be an intimidating, hostile, abusive, or offensive working environment.
-Any such Conduct toward not only fellow employees but also customers, users, or visitors to the Library, is strictly prohibited, and will be cause for immediate investigation upon report of such offensive Conduct to the Human Resources Manager or any member of the Administrative Team (which includes the Library Director, Assistant Director, Comptroller, Administrator for Life Long Learning, and the Public Service Administrators).
+Any such Conduct toward not only fellow employees but also customers, users, or visitors to the Library, is strictly prohibited, and will be cause for immediate investigation upon report of such offensive Conduct to the Human Resources Director or any member of the Administrative Team (which includes the Library Director, Assistant Director, Chief Financial Officer, Chief of Lifelong Learning, Chief Information Officer, Chief Operating Officer, and the Chief Branch Officers.